elephant-xyz/AI-Agent/README.md

 input directory should contain the following files:
-1- unnormalized_address.json class for the property generated while mining seed 2- property_seed.json class for the property generated while mining seed 3- County data needs to be transformed represented in json or html file
+1- unnormalized_address.json class for the property generated while mining seed 2- property_seed.json class for the property generated while mining seed 3- County data needs to be transformed represented in html file

 ```